madhav-datt/Be-Safe-app/README.md

 Be-Safe is tool for *Traffic accident detection and notification with smartphones* and aims to reduce emergency response time in vehicle accidents.

 Windows 10 app to send automatic alert for help/rescue when the user is in a car accident.
+Programmed using C# and XAML, with the Windows Phone Accelerometer API, Maps API and Messaging (SMS) API.

 ## Why use this App